hyperledger-labs/blockchain-carbon-accounting/supply-chain/example/README.md

 - IPFS daemon must be running
 - The `supply-chain/interface` REST API must be running

-NOTE: `issuee` address on both scripts is optional.

 Then you can tokenize the shipments in OFBiz/opentaps database using:
 ```
 python tokenize-ofbiz.py --from_date "2022-01-01 00:00:01" \